 Mr Raj continues to work on strengthening CZE's cross-border logistics service capability to broaden the Company's revenue base and enhancing its profitability.
-He also assists the Group in identifying business opportunities to grow the Group's business in Malaysia and Thailand.
+He also assists the Group in identifying business opportunities to grow the Group's business in Malaysia and Thailand to capture a larger share of the inland and cross-border transport business within Indo-China.
+In this respect, on Mr Raj's initiative, the Group has setup a joint venture company with a Thai logistics partner.
+This company, CZE-T has established operating offices in Bangkok and Songkhla.